BorgwardtLab/mgp-tcn/README.md

  3. Experiments

-## Query and Experiment on sepsis data
+## Query and real-world experiments

 This repository provides a postgresql-pipeline to extract vital time series of sepsis cases and controls from the MIMIC database following the recent SEPSIS-3 definition.